Does New Siding Increase Home Value?

 Sell your house faster and for more money by re-siding with a material that blends in with surrounding homes.
 Consider using brick or stone in conjunction with less expensive products to wow buyers at a lower cost.

-Check with your homeowner’s association for regulations about siding materials and colors before undertaking your renovation.
+Before starting your renovation, check with your homeowner’s association (HOA) for regulations about siding materials and colors.

 5. Choose a color to maximize resale value

 Since your home’s color is the first thing people notice, opt for neutral colors that appeal to most buyers.
-Stick with gray tones, shades of brown and blue, green hues like sage, light yellows, or timeless white.
+Stick with gray tones, brown and blue shades, green hues like sage, light yellows, or timeless white.

 For the best resale value, select a color that’s popular in your neighborhood and local real estate market.
-Choose a color that complements your home’s architectural style as well as your roof, trim, and front door.
+Make sure it complements your home’s architectural style, as well as your roof, trim, and front door.

 6. Find the right contractor

-You’ll get the most value out of your siding renovation with proper installation, so it’s critical to choose the right contractor.
+Proper installation is key to maximizing the value of your siding renovation, so it’s critical to choose the right contractor.
 Ask neighbors, friends, and real estate agents for recommendations.
 Start your search on websites such as Modernize and HomeAdvisor.

 Obtain estimates from several licensed contractors who are experienced in installing the material you’ve selected.
-Check references as well as reviews or complaints with the Better Business Bureau.
+Check references as well as reviews or complaints with the Better Business Bureau (BBB).
 Don’t forget to ask for copies of licenses and proof of insurance.

 New siding increases home value